Movie Review: "Valerian and the City of a Thousand Planets"

 Valerian and the City of a Thousand Planets

-Valerian (Dane DeHaan) and Laureline (Cara Delevingne) are top agents that work for the government that runs Alpha, a intergalactic space station that consists of thousands of alien species and is known as the City of a Thousand Planets.
-While out on a mission, Valerian has a dream that shows him a tragic planetary disaster that occured to a planet he did not recognize.
-Valerian wakes up from this dream and quickly realizes that this was more than a dream.
-While out on this mission Valerian tries to piece together what this dream sequence meant.
-Meanwhile, Valerian and Laureline are tasked with protecting a high ranking official while the governement at Alpha attempts to get more intel on a growing threat within the city that, if not handled, could mean certain doom for the City of a Thousand Planets.
-Valerian and Laureline must keep the high ranking official safe while stopping the threat to the city and learning the truth behind Valerian's visions.
+Valerian (Dane DeHaan) and Laureline (Cara Delevingne) are top agents that work for the government that runs Alpha, an intergalactic space station that consists of thousands of alien species and is known as the City of a Thousand Planets.
+While out on a mission, Valerian has a dream that shows him a tragic planetary disaster that occurred to a planet he did not recognize.
+Valerian wakes up from this dream and quickly realizes that this was no dream, it was a vision.
+Valerian tries to piece together what this vision meant.
+However, Valerian and Laureline are tasked with protecting a high ranking official while the government at Alpha attempts to get more intelligence on a growing threat within the city.

 Valerian & Laureline (+5pts)